hhvm/user-documentation/guides/hack/12-enums/01-intro.md

 ### Implicit Casting

-By using the `as` constraint operator, you can make it so casting to the underlying type is implict.
+By using the `as` constraint operator, you can make it so casting to the underlying type is implicit.

 @@ intro-examples/implicit-casting.php @@